monsoonmaelstrom/book2/book2.md

 He shrugs.
 “Probably.”

-“Then why does it feel like he’s waiting for the opportunity to stick a knife in my back?”
+“Then, why does it feel like he’s waiting for the opportunity to stick a knife in my back?”

 Alex shrugs.
 “Dunno.
 Mom plans to continue her training while we’re at sea.”